 Can I garden on a deck or patio?

-If you really only use your deck to keep the recycling bins out of the kitchen, you're missing a great opportunity.
-With a little planning and a few choice plants, a deck can become the heart of your garden, instead of just a useful extension of the house.
+Deck gardening and patio gardening can give you beautiful, high yield gadens with limited space.
+If you really only use your deck to keep the recycling bins out of the kitchen, you're missing out on a great gardening opportunity.
+With a little planning and a few choice plants, a deck or patio can become the heart of your garden, instead of just a useful extension of the house.

 When you arrange plants in pots on a deck and plant a flower bed around it, you're tying the spaces in your yard together.
-Large flowerpots have the most impact, and they also need less frequent watering than plants in small containers.
-Plastic pots that resemble weathered terra-cotta are lightweight and easy to move around.
+For patio gardening, large flowerpots have the most impact as they typically need less frequent watering than plants in small containers.
+Plastic pots that resemble weathered terra-cotta are lightweight and easy to move around on your deck.

 On a sunny deck, fill pots with long-blooming annual flowers and tropicals that can take the summer heat.
 A pot of herbs mixed with marigolds looks great, or try a dramatic flourish of purple fountain grass or ornamental millet, striped-leaf cannas, or a combination of verbenas, nasturtiums, zinnias, and lantanas.

 On decks shaded by house walls or trees, plant hostas, caladiums, or lush ferns in pots.
 White impatiens sparkle in dappled light and bloom all summer long.
-Small hydrangeas also look elegant in pots in light shade.
+Small hydrangeas also look elegant in pots in light shade on patios.

 If the deck is on the west side of your house, a trellis or an arbor will cast some pleasant shade on hot summer afternoons.
 Flowering vines soften the architecture of these structures.
 Morning glories (or moon flower) are easy to grow; ornamental gourds or feathery cypress vine (Ipomoea quamoclit) will also cover an arbor in no time.
-They can all be grown in pots.
+They can all easily be grown in pots for deck gardening or patio gardening.

 What are some fragrant patio plants?

-A garden on a deck should be just as interesting and well designed as one in the ground.
+Your deck garden should be just as interesting and well designed as one in the ground.
 Incorporate fragrance in the design by planting heliotropes, flowering tobacco (Nicotiana), herbs, or roses.
-Add water: a fountain or pond beside a deck may be close enough to appreciate, or you could plug in a small, self-contained bubbling fountain.
+Add water: a fountain or pond beside a deck or patio may be close enough to appreciate, or you could plug in a small, self-contained bubbling fountain.
 Plant milkweed (Asclepias tuberosa), salvias, lantanas, and butterfly bush (Buddleia davidii) to attract butterflies and hummingbirds to a deck, so you can enjoy them up close.

 See also Frangrance in the Garden